Becoming a pastor’s wife is a very daunting event for some of us.

 Consider the source and whether or not there is truth to be found.
 If there is truth there, accept it and correct it, if possible.
 If there is no truth, then brush it off.
 Maybe the person was having a bad day/week/month/year.
 Most of the time in life, a bully is hiding their own painful truth.
 Reach out to them in love and see what happens.

 In conclusion, just remember that attitude makes all the difference.
 Meet with God at the beginning of each day.
 Take Him with you on your journey.
 He’ll work out the details.

 SUBSCRIBE FOR FREE PRINTABLES

-This post is the first in a series for the Write 31 Days Challenge.
-I will be posting a “Nugget for Ministry” every day in October.
+This post is the first in a 2016 series for the Write 31 Days Challenge.
+I posted a “Nugget for Ministry” every day in October.
 There will be “Gems” for every ministry and every leader, clergy or laymen.
-If you would like to receive more Nuggets for Ministry Help this month please subscribe to my newsletter.
-Every Saturday afternoon, you will receive my newsletter with a scripture and a prayer for facing the enemy as we enter into worship.
+If you would like to receive more Nuggets for Ministry Help, please subscribe to my newsletter.
+Every Saturday afternoon, you will receive my prayer newsletter with a scripture and a prayer for facing the enemy as we enter into worship.

 Similar Posts by Author:

 - 7 Ways Susannah Spurgeon Left a Legacy of Faith